 - The future Precinct will have a high proportion of young people living in it.
-It will be vital to provide outdoor courts and recreation elements to cater to this young population and to ensure there is no added pressure on the existing outdoor recreation in the Catchment, which are already at capacity - Deliver two outdoor hard courts and two fitness stations across the Precinct.
-It is recommended to colocated them with the community hub and the district foreshore park.
-Outdoor courts should be connected to public and active transport, with day and night amenities - In order to future proof for youth spaces, consider delivering one skate/bike facility as part of open spaces along the foreshore.
-While it maybe unlikely to deliver a full-fledged skate park, ensure the incorporation if skateable and adventure elements along the foreshore trails - Dog ownership rates are consistently rising in Australia.
+It will be vital to provide outdoor courts and recreation elements to cater to this young population and to ensure there is no added pressure on the existing outdoor recreation in the Catchment, which are already at capacity - As identified in the Master Plan, deliver the 2x double multi-purpose courts located within the northern district park, 2x double multi-purpose within southern district park, and 1x half court located within northern district park - As identified in the Master Plan, deliver the 4x fitness stations across the Precinct - In order to future proof for youth spaces, consider delivering one skate/bike facility as part of open spaces along the foreshore.
+While it may be unlikely to deliver a full-fledged skate park, ensure the incorporation if skateable and adventure elements along foreshore trails - Dog ownership rates are consistently rising in Australia.
 There is an opportunity to deliver an offleash animal exercise areas.
-It would need to be separated from any ecologically sensitive riparian corridors and can be considered to locate within a district park and it must have adequate buffers and perimeter fencing to prevent any undesirable access to any ecologically sensitive zones, and - Although there is no benchmarked demand for a community garden, there is an opportunity to deliver rooftop community gardens as part of future developments.
+It would need to be separated from any ecologically sensitive riparian corridors and can be considered to locate within a district park and it must have adequate buffers and perimeter fencing to prevent any undesirable access to any ecologically sensitive zones - Although there is no benchmarked demand for a community garden, there is an opportunity to deliver rooftop community gardens as part of future developments.
 However, it should be noted that rooftop amenities generally provide low access to the wider public.

-- Deliver indoor courts as part of a future community hub and mixed use zones.
-Indoor courts and recreation provided recreation opportunities and much need respite from heat during hot summers in Parramatta, and - Best practices indicate that indoor courts can be multipurpose and integrated within community buildings to maximise use and safety for its users.
+- Deliver indoor courts as part of a future community hub, entertainment area, urban services area and/or district parks.
+Indoor courts and recreation provided recreation opportunities and much need respite from heat during hot summers in Parramatta - Best practices indicate that indoor courts can be multipurpose and integrated within community buildings to maximise use and safety for its users.